Aayush-D-C/ALL-PROGRAMS-CODE-NEW-BATCH-BCT/All C++ programs/File Handiling/All_Code/AboutGetline().md

 For large files, consider using std::stringstream for further processing of the read line.
 If you need to read specific data types from the line, you can use string manipulation or parsing techniques.
 By understanding and effectively using getline, you can efficiently handle text-based data in your C++ programs.

-Do you have a specific use case in mind?
-I can provide more tailored examples.